MayooriP/Bloodbank-Management-System/README.md

 # Blood_Bank_Management_System
+Blood Bank Management System is a browser based solution that is designed to store, process, retrieve and analyze information concerned with the administrative, inventory management and clinical aspects of providing services within a blood bank.

 You can run this code by installing XAMPP run the  Apache and MySQL Modules import the db and run the apache server